imbo/imbo/docs/installation/configuration.rst

     $ php scripts/generatePrivateKey.php
     3b98dde5f67989a878b8b268d82f81f0858d4f1954597cc713ae161cdffcc84a

 The private key can be changed whenever you want as long as you remember to change it in both the server configuration and in the client you use.
-The public key can not be changed easily as database and storage adapters use it when storing/fetching images and metadata.
+The user can not be changed easily as database and storage adapters use it when storing/fetching images and metadata.

 Custom user lookup adapter
 ++++++++++++++++++++++++++